THE STATE OF OUR WATERSHED

 RECLAIMING NEWBURGH'S OTHER WATER FRONT

-Peter Smith of the Quassaick Creek Watershed Alliance has created a planning primer for the Quassaick Creek Corridor outlining development opportunities and challenges:
+Peter Smith, former member of the Quassaick Creek Watershed Alliance, created a planning primer for the Quassaick Creek Corridor outlining development opportunities and challenges:

 "The urban reach of Quassaick Creek, winds around and through the City of Newburgh, NY for two and a half miles and empties into the Hudson at the city’s southern boundary.
 Historically the stream corridor was Newburgh’s lifeline.
 It provided the native people with a sheltering valley and fresh water.
 Later populations harnessed its energy to drive the mills that were the foundation of Newburgh’s economy for more than a century.
 It now offers opportunities for neighborhood revitalization, but hardly anyone knows it’s there."